chindraba-work/inventory-rollup/README.md

 ## Configuration

+The only configuration change I envision as helpful is changing the file names used.
+All three file names can be changed in `rollup` at lines 10 - 12.

+Though possible, the separator character can still be changed.
+With the process being automated the need to change characters is very slim, unless there _is_ an inventory item or technician with `þ` in the name.
+(HR and the inventory creator probably couldn't type it if it _was_ part of a name anyway.)

-The only configuration possible is to change the separator character for fields in the `.csv` file.
+Still, it is possible is to change the separator character for fields in the `.csv` file.
 Use the same character when saving as `Text CSV(.csv)` in Excel and in the `rollup.pl` file at line 82.
+In addition, when using the `rollup` Bash script the character has to be changed at lines 18 & 19, where the current `254` is replaced with the **decimal** ASCII value for the character.
+My testing shows that Unicode in the range of 128 to 254 are probably valid.
+Values outside that range are untested, and it's up to LibreOffice how it treats them anyway.

 [TOP](#contents)